Supervised Machine Learning: Regression & Classification

 gradient_descent

-Problem: Explain how feature renormalization and feature engineering can help to speed up gradient descent and obtain a model with greater predictive power.
+Problem: Explain how feature normalization and feature engineering can help to speed up gradient descent and obtain a model with greater predictive power.

 Solution: Because the learning rate \(\alpha\) in gradient descent is, roughly speaking, a dimensionless parameter, it makes sense to nondimensionalize all feature variables in some sense.
-This is the idea of feature renormalization.
-For instance, one common method is to simply perform mean renormalization:
+This is the idea of feature normalization.
+For instance, one common method is to simply perform range normalization:

 Problem: Now consider the other type of supervised learning, namely classification, and specifically consider the method of logistic classification (commonly called by the misnomer of logistic “regression” even though it’s about classification).
 Write down a table comparing linear regression with logistic classification with regards to their: